HimanshuMittal01/gstnhackathon2024/README.md

 Follow below steps to perform predictions on a new dataset:

-You can clone the repo and zip the folder to verify the checksum or use 'Download ZIP' option in the GitHub.

-*If you're cloning using CLI, please don't include any other data or model files while converting into zip to verify the checksum*

 ### 1. Setup virtual environment

 Ensure you are using Python >= 3.12.